Emotional Eating

 By visualizing these connections, you can start to develop strategies to interrupt the cycle and choose healthier responses.

-Each day of the workshop is designed to provide actionable insights and practical tools, that you can immediately apply to your life.
-These are interactive sessions so make sure you attend them live to get the most out of the experience.
-I’ll also answer all your questions during the sessions.
+Each part of the course is designed to provide actionable insights and practical tools, that you can immediately apply to your life.

 • Discover why you’re always hungry so you don’t feel so lost any longer.